What Is a Split-Level House?

 That said, there are two main types of split-level houses.
-It’s worth knowing about them if you’re going to be reviewing listings any time soon.
+It’s worth knowing about them if you’re going to be viewing properties any time soon.

-A side-split is a house where you can see all the levels from the curb.
-The house in The Brady Brunch is a famous example.
+A side-split house is where you can see all the levels from the curb.
+The house in The Brady Bunch is a famous example.
 From the front, you can see one level off to the right and two off to the left.

 Split-level homes have been a popular option since the 1950s, though they aren't being built as much anymore.

-Nonetheless, they remain popular for four important reasons.
+Nonetheless, they remain popular for three key reasons.